aalbaali/aalbaali.github.io/posts/2023/08/17-rotations-averaging.md

 where $\operatorname{arg.\,min}$ is read as the "argument of the minimum".

 Since \eqref{eq:linear-error-function} is an error function, then \eqref{eq:argmin-sum-of-distances-newton} is a (linear) [*least squares problem*](https://en.wikipedia.org/wiki/Least_squares).
-Without going into details, squaring the summands in \eqref{eq:argmin-sum-of-distances-newton} makes the optimization problem convex, which has strong mathematical guarantees.
+Without going into details, squaring the summands in \eqref{eq:argmin-sum-of-distances-newton} simplifies the problem.
 As such, the objective function \eqref{eq:objective-function-distance} is modified to be
 \begin{align}
   J(\bar{x})